IBM/z_ansible_collections_samples/ibm_concert/cert_renewal/README.md

 # Manage z/OS Certificates using IBM Concert, ServiceNow, and Ansible Automation Platform

-These sample playbooks when used with IBM Concert, SericeNow, and Ansible Automation Platform can simplify tracking and resolving RACF certificate issues.
+These sample playbooks when used with IBM Concert, SericeNow, and Ansible Automation Platform can simplify the monitroing and resolving RACF certificate issues.

 It is a good practice to review the playbook contents before executing them.
 It will help you understand the requirements in terms of space, location, names,